Traveling to the UK With Your Dog: 2026 Entry Rules

 | Pet transport companies | Companies like PetRelocation, AirAnimal, and PBS Pet Travel specialize in UK pet imports |

-For most US-based travelers, working with a pet transport company is the easiest option.
-They handle the crate, the flight booking, the customs clearance, and the approved route requirements.
+For most US-based travelers, working with a pet transport company is the safest option.
+They handle the crate, flight booking, customs clearance, and approved route requirements.
 Costs range from $2,000-5,000 depending on dog size and origin city.

-If your dog is small enough for in-cabin travel, consider flying to Paris or Amsterdam first, then taking the Eurotunnel Le Shuttle car service to the UK.
-This requires renting a car but avoids the UK cargo-only flight restriction.
+Alternative strategy for small dogs: If your dog is small enough for in-cabin travel, consider flying to Paris or Amsterdam first, then taking the Eurotunnel Le Shuttle car service to the UK.
+This requires renting a car in Europe but avoids the UK cargo-only flight restriction.

 What Happens When You Arrive

-When you arrive in the UK, your dog will be inspected by an Animal and Plant Health Agency (APHA) officer or a Border Force officer.
+When you land in the UK, an APHA officer or Border Force officer inspects your dog.
 The process involves:

 - Document check (health certificate, vaccination records, microchip documentation)